What is ampullary cancer?

 A risk factor is anything that may increase your chance of having a disease.
 The exact

 cause of someone’s cancer may not be known.
-But risk factors can make it more likely
+But risk factors may make it more likely

 may be things you can change.
-There are no clear risk factors for ampullary cancer.
+There are no known clear risk factors for ampullary

-You might be at increased risk for this cancer if you:
+You may have a possible increased risk for this cancer if you:

-Talk with your healthcare provider about your risk factors for ampullary cancer and
+Talk with your healthcare provider about any potential risk factors for ampullary

 What are the symptoms of ampullary cancer?